aws/aws-cdk/packages/aws-cdk-lib/README.md

 stack which marks the SSM parameters as being "imported".
 When a parameter has been successfully imported, the producing stack cannot update the value.

-Note that CloudFormation restricts the total size of a Custom Resource Provider response body to [4096 bytes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html).
-This is relevant because the Custom Resource Provider for the producing stack will respond back to CloudFormation with a response body that includes all exported parameter names and their associated values.
-Similarly, the Custom Resource Provider for the consuming stack will respond back to CloudFormation with a response body that includes all imported parameter names and their associated values.
-To limit the total size of the response and prevent deployment errors from a response object that is too large, you should try to minimize the length of the stack name.
-Limiting the length of the stack name will minimize the length of the parameter name that is generated for each SSM parameter, i.e., '/cdk/exports/${consumingStackName}/${export-name}', which will reduce the size of the response body.
+> [!NOTE]
+> As a consequence of this feature being built on a Custom Resource, we are restricted to a
+> CloudFormation response body size limitation of [4096 bytes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html).
+> To prevent deployment errors related to the Custom Resource Provider response body being too
+> large, we recommend limiting the use of nested stacks and minimizing the length of stack names.
+> Doing this will prevent SSM parameter names from becoming too long which will reduce the size of the
+> response body.

 See the [adr](https://github.com/aws/aws-cdk/blob/main/packages/@aws-cdk/core/adr/cross-region-stack-references)
 for more details on this feature.